 For our early readers, books are organised according to the phases of Letters and Sounds.
 The documents below show how we have organised our reading books for children in Foundation Stage and Key Stage 1.
 Children are assessed regularly on their phonics understanding and this determines which colour band of books they read.

 In Key Stage 2 we use Accelerated Reader to ensure reading books are appropriately matched to the children's reading.
 Children take a short test which determines which levels of Accelerated Reader books that they read.

 After every book that they've read the children complete a quiz on the computer about the book that they've read before moving onto their next book.
 This checks their understanding, provides assessment data for the teacher and also earns them points that they can collect as rewards.

 We use Letters and Sounds to teach phonics.
 All children in Foundation Stage and Key Stage 1 have a daily 45 minutes phonics lesson.
 30 minutes of this is spent teaching phonemes and 15 minutes of it is spent focusing on tricky words.

-In Key Stage 2 every class has a daily 40 minute reading lesson from 9am to 9:40am every day.
+We follow the Destination Reader approach for teaching reading.
+In Key Stage 2 every class has a daily 45 minute reading lesson at the start of each day.
 Each week there is a focused reading strategy and over the course of the week there is an introduction to the strategy, modelled examples, opportunities to practise the strategy and guided reading.
 The lessons are focused around a text.